 We tested a group of internet security suites and complementary security applications.
-With internet security suites and complementary applications, it is very important to note that the best choice for an average user is to keep things very simple and for the product not to present many popup alerts or questions.
+With these, it is very important to note that the best choice for an average user is to keep things very simple and for the product not to present many pop-up alerts or questions.

-Out of sixteen products we tested, five managed to meet the specification to attain our QI 2016 360 certification award, these being Kaspersky Internet Security, SurfRight HitmanPro, Symantec Norton Security, Webroot SecureAnywhere Internet Security Plus and Watchdog Anti-Malware.
+Out of seventeen products we tested, nine managed to meet the specification to attain our Q3 2016 360 certification award, these being avast!
+Internet Security, Avira Internet Security, Bitdefender Internet Security, Kaspersky Internet Security, SurfRight HitmanPro, Symantec Norton Security, Trend Micro Maximum Security, Watchdog Anti-Malware and Zemana Anti-Malware.